deepdoctection/deepdoctection/README.md

 ## Credits

 We thank all libraries that provide high quality code and pre-trained models.
-Without them it would be impossible to develop this framework.
+Without, it would have been impossible to develop this framework.

 ## Problems